tbrown1979/Idiot-proof-ttt-server-setup-docker/README.md

 `/var/lib/docker/volumes/garrysmod/_data/lua/autorun/server`

 And create a `workshop.lua` (`sudo touch /var/lib/docker/volumes/garrysmod/_data/lua/autorun/server/workshop.lua`).
-Here you have to copy the output of [this generator in](https://csite.io/tools/gmod-universal-workshop).
+Here you have to copy the output of [this generator in](https://csite.io/tools/gmod-universal-workshop) into.
+[You don't know how to edit a file from the terminal?
+Here is a guide on nano.][how-to-nano]

 (`cd ~` after that)

 ## Create a unique image

 Create a [dockerhub](https://hub.docker.com) account and `sudo docker login` with your credentials.

 Your Container should be listed here: `sudo docker container list -a`.

-To create a unique image for your configuration type
+To create an unique image for your configuration type

 ```
 ~$ sudo docker commit <CONTAINER ID> <dockerhub username>/<some name>